 Part of the reason many people believe you can optimize your website once and be done is because they don’t understand how far it actually reaches.
 SEO isn’t just keywords and title tags anymore.
 Webmasters should be optimizing all the content on their website, right down to the HTML.
 This includes images (use alt tags), videos (optimize your titles and descriptions), all written content, <h> tags, navigation, social media, directory listings and citations, backlinks and so much more.
 In order to keep up with the many aspects of a sound SEO strategy, you need to be continuously updating and adjusting as you see what is working and what isn’t.

 Developing a successful SEO strategy for your business can seem like a daunting and time-consuming task.
-Fortunately, the mRELEVANCE team can help.
-For more information on how we can assist you with your content marketing and SEO strategy and implementation, contact Marketing RELEVANCE at 770-383-3360 or fill out our contact form.
+Fortunately, the Marketing Relevance team can help.
+For more information on how we can assist you with your content marketing and SEO strategy and implementation, contact us.
+Call at 847-259-7312 or visit our website.